 A Daily Serving of Fruits & Vegetables: 10 Ways

-Having said all that, here are ten quick looks at a full daily serving of fruits and vegetables.
+With those caveats, here are 10 looks at a full daily serving of fruits and vegetables.

 Let's start easy.
 This salad is a typical size that you'd find at a cafe or deli — about 5 cups of greens plus extras.
 There are your vegetables for the day!